St Thomas' Bay: About

 The bay takes its name from an ancient medieval chapel dedicated to St Thomas the Apostle.
 The exact location of the chapel cannot be ascertained, however, its location is linked to a shrine to St Thomas on the main road to Żejtun.
 Historically, the bay formed part of the nearby town of Żejtun, which lies immediately uphill of the inlet.
 The bay and Munxar point are popular with residents of Żejtun and other inland villages for swimming, hunting and bird-trapping.

-Some historians contend that St Thomas' Bay marks the true landfall of the Paul the Apostle following his shipwreck on Malta.
+Some historians contend that St Thomas' Bay marks the true landfall of Paul the Apostle following his shipwreck on Malta.
 This theory is based on both geography, as well as archaeological findings of ancient Roman anchors in the bay.
 St Thomas' Bay includes a number of fortifications, including the Grade 1 scheduled Riħama Battery at its southern end.
 A large fortress, St Thomas tower was built at the tip of Il-Gżira ta' Wied il-Għajn in 1614 after an Ottoman fleet anchored in the bay and raided Żejtun.

 The town of Marsascala developed on the northern shores of the bay, while the headland of Il-Munxar forms the southern edge of the bay.
 The bay contains a number of smaller inlets, some with sand, while the bay also serves as a harbour for a number of small boats.
 In its inner creek, there are a number of boathouses.